michaelbZA/my-website/content/posts/fc-series/09-technology-enablement-modern-finance.md

 Emerging from industrial applications, digital twins in finance provide:
 - Virtual models of financial operations
 - "What-if" scenario testing
-- Process optimization simulation
+- Process optimisation simulation

 ## Conclusion: The Technologically Empowered Controller

-As David Parmenter emphasizes throughout his work, technology is not an end in itself but a means to elevate the finance function from transactional processor to strategic business partner.
+As David Parmenter emphasises throughout his work, technology is not an end in itself but a means to elevate the finance function from transactional processor to strategic business partner.

 The successful controller doesn't need to be a technology expert but must be a savvy technology consumer - understanding business needs, evaluating solutions pragmatically, and implementing thoughtfully.